Python-GIS-book/site/source/part2/chapter-06/md/01-geodataframe.md

 data = gpd.read_file(fp)
 ```

-Some file formats such as GeoPackage and File Geodatabase files may contain multiple layers with different names wihich can be speficied using the `layer` -parameter.
+Some file formats such as GeoPackage may contain multiple layers with different names which can be speficied using the `layer` -parameter.
 Our example geopackage file has only one layer with the same name as the file, so we don't actually need to specify it to read in the data.

 ```python
 # Read spesific layer from Geopackage